TomeMD/CPUPowerSeer/README.md

                          Example:
                              Spread_P&L STRESS-TEST (cores = 0,16) start: 2023-04-18 14:26:01+0000
                              Spread_P&L STRESS-TEST (cores = 0,16) stop: 2023-04-18 14:28:01+0000
+  -i INDEPENDENT_VARS, --independent-vars INDEPENDENT_VARS
+                        Comma-separated list of independent variables to use in the regression model.
   -a ACTUAL_TIMESTAMPS, --actual-timestamps ACTUAL_TIMESTAMPS
                         File storing time series timestamps from actual values of load and energy to test the model (in same format as train timestamps).
 If not specified train data will be split into train and test data.